 Coffee naturally contains a variety of compounds that display antioxidant properties.
-These include chlorogenic acids and melanoidins which can deactivate oxidants, and N-methylpyridinium, which can boost cell defence mechanisms8,9,10,11.
+These include chlorogenic acids and melanoidins, which may help to deactivate oxidants8-16.

-- A number of studies have shown an increase in blood antioxidant levels after consumption of coffee12,13,14,15,16.
+- A number of studies have shown an increase in blood antioxidant levels after consumption of coffee12-16

-- Different antioxidant compounds found in coffee appear to show different effects in the body, but there is a need for further research on the bioactive and potential health-giving roles of these compounds before conclusions can be drawn.
+- Different antioxidant compounds found in coffee appear to show different effects in the body, but there is a need for further research on the bioactive and potential roles of these compounds before conclusions can be drawn

 The diterpenes, cafestol and kahweol, are both naturally present in the oil contained in coffee.
-Studies have shown that high consumption of these compounds can raise serum levels of total and LDL cholesterol17.
+Research suggests that high consumption of these compounds can raise serum levels of total and LDL cholesterol17.

 - Soluble coffee contains virtually none of these cholesterol-raising compounds18.
-Moderate consumption of espresso (2-3 cups) also has negligible effects, as levels are lower than unfiltered coffee and serving sizes are smaller.
+Moderate consumption of espresso (around 2-3 cups) also has negligible effects, as levels are lower than unfiltered coffee and serving sizes are smaller

-- Some studies suggest that diterpenes may also have a protective role against some cancers, including colorectal cancer19, although further research is required before any conclusions can be reached.
+- Some studies suggest that diterpenes may also have a protective role against some cancers, although further research is required before any conclusions can be reached19.

-For more information on diterpenes and heart health, click here.
+For more information on coffee and cardiovascular health, click here.

-For more information on diterpenes and cancer, click here.
+For more information on coffee and cancer, click here.